zero-to-mastery/coding_challenge-44/README.md

 ## The Rules
 The rules are simple:
 - The code you write must be your own.
-Using articles and resources to guide you is fine, but copy and pasting large chunks of code will not help imporve your skills.
+Using articles and resources to guide you is fine, but copy and pasting large chunks of code will not help improve your skills.
 - All your code **MUST** be written in a single HTML file **within** the submissions directory of this repo.
 - You **cannot** utilize any external resources such as API's, Images, Libraries etc
 - Push your boundaries, try something new or add a twist.